A Unified Taxonomy-Guided Instruction Tuning Framework for Entity Set Expansion and Taxonomy Expansion: Experiments

-\textbf{Evaluation Metrics} At the top layer (i.e., coarse-grained categories of cardiovascular diseases), both HiExpan and \ours achieve 100\% accuracy.
-Therefore, our evaluation metrics focus on the more challenging bottom layer.
-We use \textbf{Sibling P@$k$} to evaluates the accuracy of the sibling-finding step and \textbf{Parent P@$k$} for the accuracy of the parent-finding step.
-The full definition of \textbf{Sibling P@$k$} and \textbf{Parent P@$k$} is in Appendix D.2.
+\textbf{Evaluation Metrics.} At the top layer, both our \ours model and most baselines achieve near-perfect accuracy.
+Therefore, our evaluation focuses on the more challenging bottom layer.
+We use \textbf{Sibling nDCG@$k$} to assess the accuracy of the sibling-finding step and \textbf{Parent nDCG@$k$} to evaluate the accuracy of the parent-finding step.